-10.10.1 Topological information
+10.11.2 Topological information

-Although the major calculations take place in compfluid.c there is one routine placed at the start of nonlingeo.c to collect topological information, which is not changed due to the deformation of the structural components (in fluid-structure interaction calculations).
+Although the major calculations take place in compfluidfem.c there is one routine placed at the start of nonlingeo.c to collect topological information, which is not changed due to the deformation of the structural components (in fluidstructure interaction calculations).
 This information includes:

 - Storage of all external faces of the mesh (i.e. faces which belong to only one element) in fields nelemface (element number) and sideface (face number).
 The field nelemface is sorted in ascending order.
 The face number corresponds to the load face numbering in Section 6.11.2. - Storage of all solid surface nodes in field isolidsurf in ascending order.
 A solid surface node is a node for which all velocity components are prescribed to be zero.
 Solid surface nodes belong to external faces of the mesh.
 The in-stream neighbor of a solid surface node is stored in field neighbolidsurf, the distance between both is stored in field xsolidsurf.
-The distance is a geometrical entity and is determined in routine initialcfd.f. - Storing all freestream nodes in field ifreestream in ascending order.
+The distance is a geometrical entity and is determined in routine initialcfdfem.f. - Storing all freestream nodes in field ifreestream in ascending order.
 A freestream node is a node belonging to an external face which is not a solid surface node and which does not belong to a cyclic MPC. - Determining the fluid elements to which a given node belongs and storing them in field iponoel and inoel.
-For a given node i one fluid element to which it belongs are stored in inoel(1,iponoel(i)). inoel(3,iponoel(i)) is a pointer into field inoel pointing to the next fluid element to which the node belongs.
+For a given node i one fluid element to which it belongs is stored in inoel(1,iponoel(i)). inoel(3,iponoel(i)) is a pointer into field inoel pointing to another fluid element to which the node belongs.
 This is continued until inoel(3,inoel(3,inoel(3,inoel(3,iponoel(i)))))) is zero.

-10.10.2 Determining the structure of the system matrices
+10.11.3 Determining the structure of the system matrices

-In mastructf.c the structure of the matrices of the linear equation systems is determined.
+In mastructific the structure of the matrices of the linear equation systems is determined.
 Indeed, the structure is usually sparse and therefore it is important to know which elements are nonzero.
 Only these elements are stored.
 This is the equivalent routine to mastruct.c for solid mechanics applications.
 However, contrary to solid mechanics the single point constraints and multiple point constraints are not taken into account while calculating the structure of the matrix, i.e. boundary conditions do not reduce the system of equations.
 So the equations are built and solved in the assumption that no SPC's or MPC's are applied.
 They are taken into account at a later stage of the calculation.
-This, however, does not apply to the matrix of the pressure equations for incompressible fluids.
-In the latter equations the SPC's are taken into account, but not the MPC's.
-The reason for this is that the pressure equation system is the only system for which a regular linear equation solver such as SPOOLES is used.
-All other systems are diagonalized (lumped).
-In the absence of SPC's the solution to the pressure equations is not unique and the corresponding matrix is singular.
-This cannot be handled by a standard solver.

-Figure 172: Flow diagram for liquids
+Figure 180: Flow diagram for liquids

-Figure 173: Flow diagram for compressible fluids
+Figure 181: Flow diagram for compressible fluids